 Portfolio > Curatorial

-Farshaxanka Soomaaliyeed - Back home in Somalia, nomadic women traditionally created weavings for several life-sustaining purposes - i.e. to cover the aqal Soomaali (nomadic home), to sleep on, to pray on.
-Additionally, they wove vessels to carry milk (caano) and water in, to hold fermented meats; and twined their own ropes to fasten things together.
+Farshaxanka Soomaaliyeed - I learned from these women — Ardo iyo Amina - that back home in Somalia, nomadic women traditionally created weavings for several life-sustaining purposes - to cover the aqal Soomaali (nomadic home), to sleep on, to pray on, as blankets to carry things.
+Additionally, they wove vessels to carry milk and water in, to hold fermented meats; and twined their own ropes to fasten things together.

 Many older east African women are weaving today in our community, an age-old craft passed down from their grandmothers.
 Using no looms or tools other than their own hands and feet, sometimes teeth, the works are twined and hand-woven, and completely hand-stitched and hand-made.